RocketDerp/April14_2025/June8_2025/Neil_Postman_in_1985_correct.md

 But also an underlying education, teaching, learning, FAQ / Wiki style system of organized and accumulated knowledge developes.
 Using these "day 100 of" attenton campaigns to refine ideas, grow mutual society-wide understnding, comrpehension on complex problems.

+&nbsp;

+# Desired Changes in Society Lists

+Organized lists of what people desire and discusison on practicallity, proposals of how it would work out economically, etc.

+Second Bill of Rights from January 1944 I find has been consistently ignored when the topics of housing / rent prices, health care, monopoly corporate power, etc come up.
+People seem "Amused to Death" and in "Recency Bias" to see that this January 1944 statement had an introduciton that practially spelled out the future outcome of Project 2025 / Donald Trump dictatorship.

+Saying "Occupy Wall Street was correct in 2011", "we should have stood up and supproted this even stronger"
+Saying "January 1944 Sevond Bill of Rights was correct"
+Saying "Neil Postman in 1985 was correct"

+As a lessons-learned, we are not keeping our eye on the common-cause, tragedy of the commons, problems.